ovgu-ailab/idl2025/assignment3.md

   pointless.
   So if you want, you can pass `bias=False` to the `Linear` layer when building the model to deactivate the bias.

-These couple of changes should be very quick to implement and should already boost your (training) performance massively.
+These couple of changes should be very quick to implement and should already boost your (training) performance.
 For reference, we now got around 95% training accuracy -- although validation accuracy only made it to 58.5%.
-Thus, our little MLP is no massively overfitting.
+Thus, our little MLP is still massively overfitting.
 Let's fix that!